Calestial2/Txtmax/README.md

 - **api**: Test Restful APIs Data Directly in the Editor, First will ask for putting url and it will fetch data via curl
 - **axios**: Another Command allows to Fetch Restful APIs Data From their Url, First it will ask for filename and then allows to write codes and quit with :wq and it will run it
 - **advance**: type an file name with it's extension, it will show it's content and allows to jump into an specific line in it and Search and Replace
 - **debug**: Get Debug And Warns for C Files, first will ask for debugging code or running code, if choose debugging code it will ask for project name and then filename including it's extension and then you can see debug, of choose warning it will ask for project name and then filename including it's extension and then it will run it
+- **latex**: Edit Latex Files
+- **tarball**: Convert your files to Tarball
 - **terminal**: A Built-in Terminal to type commands directly on the editor
 - **exit:** Exit the Txtmax editor.